-Surgery offers a permanent solution to your gynaecomastia, or your pseudogynaecomastia, but it’s wise to confront the cause or your condition in the first place so it is less likely to return.
+Surgery offers a permanent solution to your gynecomastia, or your pseudogynecomastia, but it’s wise to confront the cause or your condition in the first place so it is less likely to return.

-However, exercise cannot reduce the glandular tissue of gynaecomastia, so you will most likely need an additional treatment to remove this.
+However, exercise cannot reduce the glandular tissue of gynecomastia, so you will most likely need an additional treatment to remove this.

 Testosterone replacement therapy (TRT)